St Paul's Cathedral: Walls

 The building is of two storeys of ashlar masonry, above a basement, and surrounded by a balustrade above the upper cornice.
 The balustrade was added, against Wren's wishes, in 1718.
 The internal bays are marked externally by paired pilasters with Corinthian capitals at the lower level and Composite at the upper level.
 Where the building behind is of only one story (at the aisles of both nave and choir), the upper story of the exterior wall is a sham.
 It serves a dual purpose of supporting the buttresses of the vault and providing a satisfying appearance when viewed rising above buildings at the height of the 17th-century city.
 This appearance may still be seen from across the River Thames.

 Between the pilasters on both levels are windows.
 Those of the lower storey have semi-circular heads and are surrounded by continuous mouldings of a Roman style, rising to decorative keystones.
 Beneath each window is a floral swag by Grinling Gibbons, constituting the finest stone carving on the building and some of the greatest architectural sculpture in England.
 A frieze with similar swags runs in a band below the cornice, tying the arches of the windows and the capitals.
 The upper windows are of a restrained Classical form, with pediments set on columns, but are blind and contain niches.
 Beneath these niches, and on the basement level, are small windows with segmental tops, the glazing of which catches the light and visually links them to the large windows of the aisles.
 The height from ground level to the top of the parapet is approximately 110 feet.

-Fencing

-The original fencing, designed by Wren, was dismantled in the 1870s.
-The surveyor for the government of Toronto had it shipped to Toronto, where it has since adorned High Park.
+The Grade I listed churchyard railings of 1714 on the north side.

+Railings

+The original iron churchyard railings surrounding the cathedral, designed by Wren, were installed in 1714 on a Portland stone base.
+In the 1870s, the Surveyor of the Fabric, Francis Penrose, had the railings lowered and removed them altogther from the west forecourt, replacing them with bollards.
+John George Howard bought the surplus railings and had them shipped to Toronto, where he was the municipal surveyor.
+Although the ship carrying them sank in the St Lawrence River and had to be salvaged at Howard's expense, they have since adorned his tomb in High Park, his former estate.